ppeiris/HOWTOs/airflow/airflow.md

   - *PythonOperator*: Call an arbitrary python function
   - *EmailOperator*: Sends an email
   - *MySqlOperator*, SqliteOperator, PorstgreOperator: execute SQl commands
+  - *TransferOperator*:
+    - Move data from one system to another.
+    - Data will be pulled out from the source, stages on the machine where the executor is running, and then transfered to the target system.
+    - **Do not use this operator if you are dealing with large amount of data**
 ![operators](img/operator1.png)